 One of those came in 2011/12 during a temporary stint with a Pescara side that included names like Lorenzo Insigne and Marco Verratti.
 Naturally, the Dolphins lifted the Serie B title and Immobile clinched the top goalscorer award.
 This was not enough to impress then-manager Antonio Conte, however, who allowed him to join Genoa permanently.

 Out went a fresh-faced Immobile that year, and in came the ageing but esteemed legs of Anelka.
 The former France international thought his playing days at the peak of European football were behind him when he left Chelsea for the lucrative pastures of Chinese football in 2012.

 However, that man Conte would provide Anelka one final – albeit brief – swansong at the summit.
-A 33-year-old Anelka featured sporadically during his brief sojourn in Turin, making just three appearances – later labelling it the experience of his career.
+A 33-year-old Anelka featured sporadically during his brief sojourn in Turin, making just three appearances – later labelling it the worst experience of his career.

 “I had decided to accept Juve because it is a great club, with a good history and also because they were leading Serie A,” he told TuttoJuve in 2019.